polterguy/polterguy.github.io/documentation/magic/index.md

 by following [this recipe](/tutorials/auth-internals/).
 The idea with the endpoint is to use the frontend to check if automatic authentication has been turned on, and if so, simply invoking the authenticate endpoint directly without any username or password combination.
 The endpoint does not require any arguments.
 The endpoint can be invoked by anyone, and does not have any authorisation requirements.
+The endpoint can be invoked by anyone.

+Notice, this endpoint is considered obsolete and might be removed in future versions of Magic.

 #### PUT magic/system/auth/change-password

 This endpoint allows an existing user to change his or her password.
 It can only change the password of the currently authenticated user, and takes the new password as the following payload.
+This endpoint can be invoked by anyone as long as you have authenticated towards your backend previously.
+This endpoint can also be invoked with a change password type of JWT token, generated by the backend if the caller forgot his or her password, and requested to change his or her password somehow.

 ```json
 {